Lebanon top politicians agree solution to political tensions, cleric says | Law-Order

 Lebanese Prime Minister Najib Mikati has not convened a Cabinet meeting since Oct.
 12, pending a solution to the standoff that has paralysed government for over two weeks.
 The dispute spilt over into the Cabinet when ministers allied to those parties called for Bitar's removal in a heated discussion during the last session.

-Rai also said he was "slightly upset" about the summoning of Lebanese Forces party leader Samir Geagea by army intelligence for a hearing over fatal clashes in Beirut this month.
+Rai also said he was "slightly upset" about the summoning of Lebanese Forces party leader Samir Geagea by army intelligence for a hearing over fatal clashes in Beirut's Ain al-Remmaneh neighborhood this month.
 On Oct.
 14, seven people, all followers of Hezbollah and Amal, were shot dead during a Beirut protest the parties organised against Bitar, the worst street violence in more than a decade.

 The parties said the seven were killed by supporters of the Christian Lebanese Forces party headed by Samir Geagea, who has backed the blast investigation.
 Geagea has repeatedly denied the allegations.
 Geagea was summoned for a hearing on Wednesday by army intelligence.
 No other top politician has received such a summons.